Sunday, July 21 to Friday, July 26, 2013

 Stuart Henochowicz, MD

-Stuart Henochowicz, M.D., M.B.A., F.A.C.P.
 Dr. Henochowicz completed a combined B.S.-M.D. program in 1981, earning a B.S. degree in Chemistry, summa cum laude from C.U.N.Y.
 Brooklyn College and an M.D. degree from S.U.N.Y.
 Downstate Medical School.
-He received an M.B.A. from Johns Hopkins University in 2005.
+Dr. Henochowicz received an MBA in the Business of Medicine program at Johns Hopkins University.
+He is a member of Phi Beta Kappa.
 Dr. Henochowicz is board certified in Internal Medicine and Allergy/Immunology.
-He is a former chief medical resident at the Washington Hospital Center.
-He did his allergy training at the National Jewish Center and the University of Colorado.
+He is a former chief medical resident at the Washington Hospital Center in Washington, D.C.
+He did his fellowship in Allergy/Immunology at the National Jewish Center and the University of Colorado.
 He is a former Assistant Clinical Professor at U.M.D.N.J. in New Brunswick, N.J. and a former Senior Staff Attending at the National Institutes of Health in Bethesda, Md.
-Dr. Henochowicz is currently an Associate Clinical Professor in the Division of Allergy, Immunology, and Rheumatology at Georgetown University Medical School.
-He is an Assistant Clinical Professor with the George Washington University Physician Assistant program, and an Adjunct Associate Clinical Professor with the James Madison University Physician Assistant program.
+Dr. Henochowicz is Clinical Professor in the Division of Allergy, Immunology and Rheumatology at Georgetown University Medical School.
+He is in private practice at Internal Medicine and Allergy Associates, which is an official teaching site for the medical school.
+The practice is a teaching site for The George Washington University and James Madison University Physician Assistant schools.
+Dr. Henochowicz is a former President of the Greater Washington Asthma, Allergy and Immunology Society.
+Dr. Henochowicz is a Fellow of the American College of Physicians (ACP).
+He is the Governor of the Virginia chapter.
 Dr. Henochowicz is married and has four children.
+He is proud to be Naomi's grandfather.
+Two more are on the way.

 Allergy & Immunology in Family Practice